HKUST-KnowComp/CEQA/README.md

 # Complex Eventuality Query Answering (CEQA)
 Official Implementation of paper: [Complex Query Answering on Eventuality Knowledge Graph with Implicit Logical Constraints](https://arxiv.org/abs/2305.19068).
-Add the sampled data are available here.
 If you would like to build your own query data, you can use the following instructions for data sampling.
-Note that you may need to adjust the directories in the python scripts.
+Note that you may need to adjust the directories in the Python scripts.

 ## Data Sampling